dEhiN/CompStart/README.md

 ### For non-devs

 Currently, the installation process is manual.
 If you want to use this tool for yourself, you will need to be comfortable with using the command line, editing the Windows startup folder, and changing JSON configuration files manually.
-See the releases section (coming soon) to find the files to download.
+See the [releases](https://github.com/dEhiN/Demord/releases) section to find the files to download.
 There will be setup instructions included.
 Follow them and you can start using Demord yourself!

 ### For devs